Gametrics/standards/grc.md

 ## Type Classification

-Certain items may defy the code T classification scheme, or have good arguments for falling under multiple categories:
+Certain items may defy the code `T` classification scheme, or have good arguments for falling under multiple categories.
+The VGCR working group **RECOMMENDS** the following:

 **Cheat Devices:** All-in-one devices (that is, the cheat hardware and software are part of a single physical unit, ex: the NES Game Genie) are considered **SFT**.
 In the case of devices that have a separate cheat device as well as software, such as the PlayStation or Gamecube Action Replay, these must have their own separate VGCCs.
 The disc is **SFT**, and the hardware is **3RD**.